 Here’s what that looks like.

-There’s not much time.
+It’s happening.
 Get all the details about what, why, and how much by visiting the Importance of HTTP to HTTPS Migration post.
 I’ll do all I can to keep your site from scaring visitors away with this browser warning!